Dangerous Driving Cases

 - Inciting dangerous driving

-If your case is heard at a Magistrate’s Court you could face a fine of up to £5,000 with a custodial sentence of up to 6 months, plus face at least a 1 year disqualification and an extended retest before you are permitted to drive again.
+If your dangerous driving cases are heard at a Magistrate’s Court you could face a fine of up to £5,000 with a custodial sentence of up to 6 months, plus face at least a 1 year disqualification and an extended retest before you are permitted to drive again.

 If your case is heard at Crown Court and you are found guilty you could be imprisoned for a maximum of 2 years, face a minimum period of disqualification of 1 year and the same retest before being permitted to drive again.

-Hammond Trotter only specialises in motoring law and are simply the best representation you can get.
+Hammond Trotter Solicitors only specialises in motoring law and are simply the best representation you can get.
 We achieve excellent results on behalf of our clients and give an unsurpassed service.
-You can always come and see us personally in our Manchester or London offices and we are on hand to give initial advice for free.